-The Association's investments are stated at fair value and categorized within the fair value hierarchy established under GASBS No. 72.
-For short-term, highly liquid instruments that have a remaining maturity of one year or less at the time of purchase, such as the Association's 2016 United States Treasury Note, the investments' fair value is generally equivalent to amortized cost.
+The Association's investments are stated at fair value and categorized within the fair value hierarchy established under governmental GAAP.
+For short-term, highly liquid instruments that have a remaining maturity of one year or less at the time of purchase, the investments' fair value is generally equivalent to amortized cost.
 The fair value hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets.
 Level 2 inputs are significant other observable inputs.
 Level 3 inputs are significant unobservable inputs.
 Gains or losses that result from changes in fair value are included in nonoperating revenues or expenses.